 If you have bought the domain from Weebly, then you may need to do the domain transfer to the hosting company and change the DNS accordingly.

 - If you have bought Google mail from Weebly, then ensure to setup the email with your WordPress site.
-You may need to do this from your Google account before domain transfer, since after the domain is transferred you may not be able access Weebly settings.
+You may need to do this from your Google account before domain transfer, since after the completion domain transfer you may not be able access Weebly settings.